Guardians of Light protect us from darkness, from not seeing, from not hearing, from building walls to not know

 And then we willfall upon bended knee to kiss the sweet soil that births the sacred, the true, and the immortal

-Thank you for this beautiful dream, oh GOD The morning birds Singing, they greet me The life of flower, fruit, mountain and bee Leaves of purple, gold or pine And with artist’s brush Some powdered white In confectioners sugared branches
+Thank you for this beautiful dream, oh GOD The morning birds Singing, they greet me The life of flower, fruit, mountain and bee Leaves of purple, gold or pine With artist’s brush Some powdered white In confectioners sugared branches

-The rivers that run wild Their torrents of grace Laugh like following, canine companions And in a niche
+The rivers that run wild Their torrents of grace Laugh like following, canine companions In a niche

 There’s an entire grove Filled with sweet oranges We can eat all we want Know the divine That draws not a dragon’s breath